 Climate Ride is a 501(c)(3) nonprofit organization that organizes life-changing charitable events to raise awareness and support sustainability, active transportation, and environmental causes.
 Learn more about the work that we do year-round:

-Climate Ride produces three events and an endurance program: Climate Ride NYC-DC, Climate Ride California, Climate Hike and Independent Climate Challenges.
+Climate Ride produces charitable multi-day rides, hikes and a DIY program: Climate Ride NYC-DC, Climate Ride California, Climate Ride Midwest, Climate Hike and Independent Challenges.

 Our participants make an extraordinary contribution to a cause they care about.
 They are helping to provide much-needed financial support, raising awareness, engaging other riders, and helping to build a national network of supporters.